kensho-technologies/graphql-compiler/CONTRIBUTING.rst

    pipenv sync --dev
    pipenv shell

-   py.test graphql_compiler/tests
+   pytest graphql_compiler/tests

 Some snapshot and integration tests take longer to setup, run, and teardown.
-These can be optionally skipped during development by running the tests with the :code:`--skip-slow` flag:
+These can be optionally skipped during development by running:

 .. code:: bash

-   py.test graphql_compiler/tests --skip-slow
+   pytest -m 'no-slow'

 If you run into any issues, please consult the TROUBLESHOOTING.md file.
 If you encounter and resolve an issue that is not already part of the